noura2tarek/Counter_App/README.md

 The counter cubit increases the state by 1 using incrementCounter method.
 And decreases the state by 1 using decrementCounter method.

 So, we have separated the presentation layer from the business logic layer.

+# App Structure

 The structure of the app is:
 counter folder in lib: contains counter cubit and view folder.